 Let’s talk a little more about our neck curve, also known as our cervical lordosis.
 The cervical curve consists of the first seven vertebrae of our spine.
 It starts at the base of our skull and goes to the base of our neck.
 This is a secondary curve, which means we weren’t born with it.
 It develops as we start to gain head control as babies.
 Normally, this curve should possess a c-shape from top to bottom, measuring 20 to 40 degrees.
 Having a normal curve allows for optimal neck range of motion and mobility.
 Our heads can be held up without being too heavy.
 Our joints and discs aren’t compressed; our muscles don’t have to work too hard.
 The nerves that come from our neck to communicate with our upper body have the space they need.

 We can’t go on without talking about text neck.
 Yes, it’s a thing.
 Text neck is the term used to describe neck strain and pain experienced from looking down at your cell phone, tablet, or other device too often and for too long.
 This is not an adult-only syndrome.
-As we are all glued to our technology all of the time, we are seeing neck strain and pain in kids as well.
+As we are all glued to our technology, we are seeing neck strain and pain in kids as well.
 In a recent study that evaluated neck pain in children and youth, all participants spent five to seven hours on their phones and handheld devices.
 They all had their neck bent forward at an angle greater than 45 degrees.
-And they all reported having neck pain for more than six months that travelled down the back of the neck and shoulders.
-The constant forward head carriage at a young age can have significant negative impacts on our spinal curves, and therefore our spinal health.
+They all reported having neck pain for more than six months that travelled down the back of the neck and shoulders.
+The constant forward head carriage at a young age can significantly negatively impact our spinal curves and our spinal health.

 Symptoms associated with text neck include:

 - Upper back or neck pain and tension when using a handheld device.

 - Nagging or sharp pain in the neck or shoulders as the day progresses.

 - General shoulder and chest pain and tightness.